MicrosoftDocs/office-docs-powershell/exchange/exchange-ps/exchange/New-MigrationBatch.md

 ```

 ### -ContentFilterLanguage
-This parameter is available only in the cloud-based service.
+This parameter is available only in the cloud-based service for IMAP migration and Google Workplace migration.

 The ContentFilterLanguage parameter specifies the language being used in the ContentFilter parameter for string searches.